Thursday, August 22, 2019

 “Garoo!”
 Hyren groaned.
 “I thought you said you had everything under control when I was on my way here!”
 He scooted out from under the bed and bumped his helmet on the underside, hissing in annoyance.
 “Fine, I’ll redirect the troops—“

-A deafening boom sounded.
-The entire building shuddered and rippled, swaying like it was made of jelly.
+With a deafening boom, the entire building shuddered and rippled, swaying like jelly.
 Dust sifted from the ceiling as Hyren staggered to stand, and he looked up and saw a swarm of black ships retreating into the sky.

 Hyren glanced at the corner of his HUD and saw that Garoo was using a private channel.
 “What are you doing?!” the Grundo yelled.

 “Seizing my opportunity,” Garoo said.
-“Thankfully for me, you don’t question orders.
+“Did you really think Sloth would be concerned with test subjects right now?
 You’re still just as dumb as any other Grundo.
 Once you’re gone, who do you think Sloth will give your troops to?”

-Hyren scowled.
+Hyren scowled—now he really wished Sloth would have picked up earlier.
 “You slimehead!” he said as he stumbled down the stairs, clinging to the wall of the swaying building.
 “Sloth’s going to be furious if you lose one of his other commanders!”

 The roof cracked and buckled, and the last thing Hyren remembered was pain.